aearly/icepick/README.md

 *alias: extend*

 Similar to `Object.assign`, this function shallowly merges several objects together, always returning a new, immutable object.
+Properties of the objects that are Objects or Arrays are deeply frozen.

 ```javascript
 var obj1 = {a: 1, b: 2, c: 3};